chengdu/Speare/README.md

 Other Builtin Features:
 ------------
 a.
+Run syntax check and code snippets instantly.
+b.
 C and C++ debugging with LLDB.<br>
-b.
+c.
 Binary file automatically detection.<br>
-c.
+d.
 Automatically detecting file encoding and convert to UTF-8 by default when open file.<br>
-d.
+e.
 Code block selection by double clicking the begin symbol of code block.<br>
-e.
+f.
 Preview all kinds of files, image, pdf, office documents, audio and video etc.<br>
 <br>

 Screenshots